mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # General Setting

-A Group using a Messaging Service (MS) comprises a set of participants called Members where each Member is typically expected to own multiple devices, called Clients.
-A group may be as small as two members (the simple case of person to person messaging) or as large as thousands.
-In order to communicate securely, Group Members initially use services at their disposal to obtain the necessary secrets and credentials required for security.
+A Group using a Messaging Service (MS) comprises a set of members called Participants where each member is typically expected to own multiple client devices.
+MLS does not specify how to federate multiple devices under a single Participant identity.
+Hence, this text will refer to a single device when referring to a Participant.
+A group may be as small as two Participants
+(the simple case of person to person messaging) or as large as thousands.
+In order to communicate securely, Participants of a Group may initially use services at their disposal to obtain the necessary secrets and credentials required for security.

 The Messaging Service (MS) presents as two abstract services that allow